Subsidiary vs. Branch Office in Russia - 2021 Guide

 Documents required to register a subsidiary in Russia

-Foreign companies establishing subsidiaries in Russia must prepare and file the following documents with the Trade Register:
+Foreign companies establishing subsidiaries in Russia in 2021 must prepare and file the following documents with the Trade Register:

 - the future company’s memorandum and articles of association which must be notarized;